Edikang Ikong (Edikaikong)

 Dried shrimps, washed

-- Edikaikong is not meant to be a watery dish, so slow down on the addition of liquid/stock or you would end up with water leaf soup (obe gbure, pade mi ni’gunpa) which is not too bad if you ask me but that is not what you want if you are aiming for the real deal.
-Also you don’t need too much palm oil for this soup.
+- Edikaikong is not meant to be a watery dish.
+Slow down on the addition of liquid/stock or you would end up with waterleaf soup (obe gbure, pade mi ni’gunpa) which is not too bad if you ask me but that is not what you want if you are aiming for the real deal.
+Also, you don’t need too much palm oil for this soup.

 - You can still enjoy edikaikong without breaking the bank.
 Use whatever you can afford and also aim at getting your stock right with seasoning and salt and you might not need it for the soup.